New Radicals: Breakup and solo projects (1999–2021)

 Although no third single was released, there are some (conflicting) clues as to what would have been the third single: certain promotional copies of Maybe You've Been Brainwashed Too come with a sticker reading "includes 'You Get What You Give', 'I Don't Wanna Die Anymore' and 'Someday We'll Know'", suggesting that "I Don't Wanna Die Anymore" would join the other two as a single release.
 Several websites selling the album also marked the track as "Album Version", indicating that there would be a single version at some point.
 However there also exist copies of "Mother We Just Can't Get Enough" as both a one-track promotional single and as a four-track commercial single with a barcode.
-Apparently they never made it to retail and were probably test pressings.

 In addition to the songs released on the United States version of Maybe You've Been Brainwashed Too, two studio songs by New Radicals were produced.
 The song "To Think I Thought" was included as the B-side to "You Get What You Give" and as an additional track on the Japanese version of the album, and "The Decency League" was a B-side to the single "Someday We'll Know".

 In the years following New Radicals' breakup, Alexander worked with artists including Ronan Keating, Sophie Ellis-Bextor and Enrique Iglesias; he often collaborated with producer/songwriter Rick Nowels.
 His most successful song as a producer/songwriter was the 2003 Grammy Award-winning "The Game of Love" by Santana and Michelle Branch.
 Rod Stewart also recorded Alexander and Nowels' "I Can't Deny It" for his 2001 album Human.

 In 2003, a new Gregg Alexander song titled "A Love Like That" was released at PickTheHits.com, a website where users could rate new music.
 While it was uncredited, fans immediately recognized Alexander's voice and parts of the lyrics that had already appeared in the booklet for Maybe You've Been Brainwashed Too.
 The song was (as official sites listing Alexander's song repertoire reveal) written by Alexander and Nowels.